atreyasha/spp-explainability/docs/develop.md

     9.  provide description of data structures (eg. data, labels) required for training processes

+    10. shuffling inside of model_utils.py function will always produce the same output given the same input -\> this is because sorting order is always preserved in python\'s sorted function

+        1.  shuffling the data outside creates noise by shuffling the order of sorting ties, which would ultimately cause their order to be perturbed in the sort process as well, although there is no clear-cut answer whether this introduce cross-batch variance (perhaps for small batches and not necessarily for large ones)

+        2.  change involves internal flat shuffling happening inside function which ensures outside variables are the same, which means random states can be reverted consistently

-    10. make list of all useful commands for slurm -\> useful to re-use later on
+    11. make list of all useful commands for slurm -\> useful to re-use later on

-    11. add MIT license when made public
+    12. add MIT license when made public

 ## Notes